 - If available, birth certificate, marriage certificate/civil partnership certificate, NHS medical card

-Registration of death is generally undertaken by the closest relative but may also be carried out by others if no such relative is available, registration can be undertaken by other people, such as someone present at the death or the person making the funeral arrangements.
+Registration of death is generally undertaken by the closest relative.
+In cases where no such relative is available, registration can be undertaken by other people, such as someone present at the death or the person making the funeral arrangements.

-Once the death has been registered a death certificate will be issued which will need to be taken to the funeral director who cannot arrange for either a burial or cremation without this.
+Once the death has been registered a death certificate will be issued.
+This will need to be taken to the funeral director, as they cannot arrange for either a burial or cremation without this.

 In cases where death is sudden or unexpected, for example as a result of an accident, the position is slightly different.

 The hospital or doctor will notify the coroner of the death.
-The coroner is then responsible for investigating the cause of death and will generally arrange for a post mortem examination of the body.
-If, after the post mortem, the coroner can make a conclusive decision upon the cause of death, or if there are no suspicious circumstances, he or she can issue a certificate for either burial or cremation.
+The coroner is responsible for investigating the cause of death and will generally arrange for a post-mortem examination of the body.
+If, after the post mortem, the coroner can make a conclusive decision upon the cause of death, or if there are no suspicious circumstances, they can issue a certificate for either burial or cremation.
 Generally, this certificate is issued directly to the funeral director.

 A formal death certificate will be delayed until after the post mortem and, very often, until after the funeral itself.

-The coroner may also decide that there needs to be a further investigation into the death and that an inquest is necessary.
+The coroner may also decide there needs to be a further investigation into the death and that an inquest is necessary.
 While the funeral will generally not be delayed, the issue of an actual death certificate from a registrar can be.
-The coroner can, however, issue interim certificates for production to banks and building societies so that the next of kin may at least start to administer the estate.
+The coroner can, however, issue interim certificates to banks and building societies, so the next of kin can start to administer the estate.